firmai/awesome-google-colab/README.md

 </p>

-***Caution:*** This is a work in progress, please contribute by adding colab functionality to your data science project on github and sending here once you are done.
+***Caution:*** This is a work in progress, please contribute by adding colab functionality to your data science projects on github.

 ---